yasin-arafat-05/ML_DL_GEN_AI/DL/00_doubth_dl.md

+# 1. Pipeline in both sk-learn and tensorflow:

 ### **Scikit-learn Pipeline (Short Description):**
 In Scikit-learn, a `Pipeline` is a tool that chains together multiple steps of data preprocessing and model training into a single workflow.
 It ensures that the same transformations (like scaling, encoding) applied to training data are also applied to test data or new data during inference.